Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 The part deploying is copied from [sneachda](https://github.com/sneachda/vintage_ms4) who wrote the description so well and just had to slightly alter it.
 I think the deployment “how to” looks slightly all over the same so I can absolutely get sneachda credit for the description.

+The clone and forking of github repository is copied [lechien73](https://github.com/Code-Institute-Solutions/SampleREADME)and sligthly alterd by me.